Deeper Well

 Deeper Well is the sixth studio album by American singer and songwriter Kacey Musgraves, released on March 15, 2024, by MCA Nashville and Interscope Records.
-It received favorable reviews from music critics and earned three nominations at the 67th Annual Grammy Awards, including for Best Country Album.

-The album was supported by the release of four singles: "Deeper Well, "Too Good to Be True", "Cardinal", and "The Architect".
+It was supported by the release of four singles: "Deeper Well, "Too Good to Be True", "Cardinal", and "The Architect".
 The lattermost won the Grammy Award for Best Country Song.

 To support Deeper Well, Musgraves embarked on the Deeper Well World Tour from April 2024 to December 2024.
 An expanded edition of the album, subtitled Deeper into the Well, was released on August 2, 2024.
+The album received favorable reviews from music critics and earned three nominations at the 67th Annual Grammy Awards, including for Best Country Album.

 Commercially, the album became Musgraves's best project in terms of sales in its first week worldwide.
 In the United States, it debuted at number two on the Billboard 200, while debuting at number three in the United Kingdom on the Official Albums Chart, becoming the singer's highest entry on both charts.

 Release and promotion

 Musgraves teased the project on February 4, 2024, during a 66th Annual Grammy Awards commercial titled "My Saturn Has Returned".
 The eponymous lead single was released with an accompanying music video alongside the album announcement days later on February 8.
 Inspiration for the song came through change in feelings and sentiments that might be off-putting at first but equips one with "new insight and deeper love somewhere else".
 It was followed by the second single, "Too Good to Be True", on February 29.
-The music video of the song premiered later on March 15, the same day the album was officially released.
+The music video of the song premiered later on March 15, the same day the album and third single "Cardinal" was officially released.
+On March 25, "The Architect" was released, serving as the fourth single from the album.
 A digital deluxe edition of the album, containing the bonus track "Ruthless", was available during the album's release week.
 On July 26, Musgraves released the single "Irish Goodbye" and announced an expanded version of the album, subtitled Deeper into the Well, which was released on August 2.
 Its release was accompanied by farmer's market pop-up shops in four cities in the US.
 The Deeper into the Well tracks were released independently on vinyl as part of Record Store Day Black Friday 2024, backed with 20 minutes of woodland sounds.

 On February 29, 2024, Musgraves announced she would perform shows in Europe and North America for the Deeper Well World Tour in support of the album.
 The tour commenced on April 28 in Dublin, Ireland, and concluded on December 7, in Nashville, Tennessee.
 On March 2, Musgraves took the stage as musical guest on Saturday Night Live for the third time of her career and performed "Too Good to Be True" and "Deeper Well".